 6 Nonprofit Video Marketing Trends and Tips to Guide Your Online Strategy

-Nonprofit video is an ever-evolving marketing method, but remaining well-informed on the latest industry best practices gives your organization a major advantage.
+Nonprofit video is an ever-evolving marketing method, but remaining well-informed on the latest industry best practices and fundraising trends gives your organization a major advantage.

 The COVID-19 pandemic drastically increased nonprofits’ reliance on video marketing in order to keep donors engaged during uncertain times, but when the shelter-in-place order was lifted, the focus on digital tools didn’t diminish.
 Instead, nonprofit video only continued to climb in popularity and organizations began doubling down on their video strategies.